NirmayiPandit/SheCodes/README.md

 ![LLM Response](https://github.com/NirmayiPandit/SheCodes/assets/137396151/2d486da0-ff91-4af4-9106-1b516a815d7e)

 ## Contributing
-We welcome contributions from the cybersecurity community!
+We welcome contributions from the our community!
 If you'd like to contribute to the project, please follow our [contributing guidelines](CONTRIBUTING.md).

 ## License